-In addition, the OEMs will receive the TOE software (MCP image, system applications) as part of an overall Qualcomm SW package for the SoC.
+In addition, the OEMs will receive the TOE software (MCP image, system applications and TME Core Software image) as part of an overall Qualcomm SW package for the SoC.
 Qualcomm provides customers access to the Agile system that can be used to download the SW package.